Jung Hee Mun

 PIE root al “beyond” suffix ter “other” intransitive sense “ to become otherwise”

 Sta- “to stand, make or be firm”

-Julia Santoli’s Sunday Service, entitled Becoming Otherwise, explored unfixed territories and altered states featuring five artists whose work enacted and conjured transformative spaces of energetic exchange through inner/outer intentions, sculptural relations, and virtual play.
-Over the course of the evening, the artists employed tools and tactics that rove through movement, task-based performance, sculpture, sound, and VR.
+Julia Santoli’s Sunday Service, entitled Becoming Otherwise, explores unfixed territories and altered states featuring five artists whose work enacts and conjures transformative spaces of energetic exchange through inner/outer intentions, sculptural relations, and virtual play.
+Over the course of the evening, the artists will employ tools and tactics that rove through movement, task-based performance, sculpture, sound, and VR.

 About the Curator

 Julia Santoli is a multi-media artist and experimental musician.
 Creating immersive and precarious environments with voice, feedback, electronics, and installation, her work deals with intergenerational hauntings and reclamation through the body.
 She has presented solo and collaborative works at various sites such as Queens Museum, Drawing Center, ISSUE Project Room, New York Live Arts, Judson Memorial Church, LUMP, Widow Jane Mine cave, Panoply Performance Laboratory; as well as presented and taught workshops during a 5-month residency in Spinnerei, Leipzig, DE.
 She is currently an Artist in Residence at Issue Project Room, and a 2019 Asian Cultural Council Fellow.